Melody Crowder-Meyer

 Background

-I teach courses on American political behavior and identity, including courses on public opinion, media, gender and race in American politics.
+I teach courses on American political behavior, including courses on public opinion, media, and women in American politics.

 I have been fascinated by politics and political action since childhood.
-In college my interests became focused on a specific set of questions: Why do political leaders have certain characteristics?
-And how do the characteristics of elected leaders?their races, genders, economic classes, ages, and the like?affect the rest of us?
-These questions led me to graduate study and to a career of teaching and research focused on American politics and the politics of identity.
+In college my interests became focused on a specific set of questions: Who runs for office?
+Why?
+How do the backgrounds and opinions of political leaders affect their actions in office?
+These questions led me to graduate study and to a career of teaching and research focused on American politics, candidate emergence, and representation.

 I also enjoy working with students on their collaborative and independent research projects as they prepare their work for presentation and publication.